Just as different teachers have their own teaching styles, they also have their own methods of organization and management.

 NOTES: You cannot makeup a makeup lesson, so if you cannot attend one of the makeup weeks, the lesson you were making up will be considered missed.
 Notifying me of an absence the day of a lesson, or failing to notify me at all will be an unexcused absence, and will not be made up.

 - Extended vacations can be considered excused absences (if notified), but you must continue to pay tuition to hold your spot.
 If you plan to miss an entire month of lessons, please mail tuition or pay online.

 - All weather-related cancellations will be confirmed with an email, and these are considered excused absences.
 The same if there is a teacher cancellation due to sickness or emergency.

 Tuition is the same amount every month.
 This amount is based on the total cost of lessons, recital fees, and a book deposit for one year, divided equally among the 12 months of the year (or however many remain if you join mid-year).
 At the end of each calendar (Aug 31st), each family receives a receipt detailing attendance, payments made, and books that were given to the students and their cost taken from the book deposit, the remainder of which is returned or credited to the new year.

 - Tuition is due on the first lesson of every month.
 This may not always be the first week of the month

-- Tuition should be paid either with check or card (preferably not cash), however if you pay with a card, a 2.75% service fee will be applied to the book deposit.
+- Tuition should be paid either with check or card (preferably not cash), however if you pay with a card, a 1.5% service fee will be applied.
+You may also setup auto-payments through MyMusicStaff

-- If you forget tuition on the first lesson of the month, please mail payment to my home address, which can be found in the assignment books.
+- If you forget tuition on the first lesson of the month, please pay online or mail payment to my home address, which can be found in the assignment books.